frobertpixto/hand-drawn-shapes-dataset/README.md

 - I have created tools within [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) to generate 70px x 70px png files for each shape drawn.
 - I also created tools in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) to position the Vertices.

-I then used these images to train a model that is used in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) Auto-Shapes feature.
+I then used these images to train models that are used in [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586) Auto-Shapes feature.
 ### Shape of type Other
 The first ML model had no **Other** shape.
 I was initially happy with the excellent accuracy when the drawing corresponded to the intent.
-But when testing internally with [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586), errors while drawing would lead to Ellipse, Rectangle and Triangle recognition.
-Not a fantastic user experience.
+But when testing internally with [Mix on Pix](https://apps.apple.com/us/app/mix-on-pix-text-on-photos/id633281586), bad  drawings would always be recognized as one of Ellipse, Rectangle or Triangle.
+It is not a great user experience.
 Moreover, when attacking the more difficult problem of determining the vertices of a shape, the distinction of **Other** shapes became important.